-The Edge of Seventeen – A Smart Teen Movie with Thin Sugary Layers
+The Edge of Seventeen Review – A Smart Teen Movie with Thin Sugary Layers

 The strength of Hailee Steinfeld’s performance in "Edge of Seventeen" is that she doesn’t turn Nadine into a representation of a wider demographic.
 She just becomes this individual and effortlessly conveys what the girl feels.
 She makes you wanna grab her by the shoulders and shake some sense into her and also want to pat her on the head to say ‘it’s gonna get better’.
 Hailee makes Nadine a human with all the messy parts.